 A semi-retirement lifestyle to gain the passion back

-As a full time freelancer Michael came to a point where he didn’t actually enjoy what he was doing any more.
-The choice of moving to part time provided him with the ability to manage his time and choose how much time to devote to web developing, thus putting the passion back in his work.
-Instead of focusing on the numbers to reach FI, for the last two months he has set up an effective semi-retirement scheme, working a couple of hours a day and making work come second after his family and passions.
+As a full-time freelancer, Michael came to a point where he didn’t actually enjoy what he was doing anymore.
+The choice of moving to part-time provided him with the ability to manage his time and choose how much time to devote to web development, thus putting the passion back in his work.
+Instead of focusing on the numbers to reach FI, for the last two months, he has set up an effective semi-retirement scheme, working a couple of hours a day and making work come second after his family and passions.

 Time freedom as the ultimate goal of financial independence